Autobahn: Automorphism-based Graph Neural Nets

 \section{Abstract}

 We introduce Automorphism-based graph neural networks (Autobahn), a new family of graph neural networks.
-In an Autobahn, we decompose the graph into a collection of subgraphs and applying local convolutions that are equivariant to each subgraph's automorphism group.
+In an Autobahn, we decompose the graph into a collection of subgraphs and apply local convolutions that are equivariant to each subgraph's automorphism group.
 Specific choices of local neighborhoods and subgraphs recover existing architectures such as message passing neural networks.
-However, our formalism also encompasses novel architectures: as an example, we introduce a graph neural network that decomposes the graph into paths and cycles.
+Our formalism also encompasses novel architectures: as an example, we introduce a graph neural network that decomposes the graph into paths and cycles.
 The resulting convolutions reflect the natural way that parts of the graph can transform, preserving the intuitive meaning of convolution without sacrificing global permutation equivariance.
-We validate our approach by applying Autobahn to molecular graphs, where it achieves state-of-the-art results.
+We validate our approach by applying Autobahn to molecular graphs, where it achieves results competitive with state-of-the-art message passing algorithms.